trisulnsm/dinodoc/trisuldocs/docs/ag/install/badfellas.md

 ## Installation

-This plugin is distributed as aRPM/DEBpackage.
+This plugin is distributed as a RPM/DEB package.

 ```bash
 # on centos